grabbeh/introduction-to-coding-for-lawyers/chapter-1.md

 }
 ```

-For example here a CSS rule which makes the color of the text red and the background black:
+For example here a CSS class which makes the color of the text red and the background black:

 ```
 .appearance {